tauri-apps/tauri-plugin-stronghold/README.md

 # Tauri Plugin Stronghold
 This plugin provides a "classical" Tauri Plugin Interface to the [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs) encrypted database, secure runtime, and peer-to-peer service.

+## Note:
+This plugin is currently written to comply with the pre-beta version of Tauri.
+It will change when the beta release candidate is published.

 ## Architecture
 This repo might appear to be strange, but it is really just a hybrid Rust / Typescript project that recommends a specific type of consumption, namely using GIT as the secure distribution mechanism, and referencing specific unforgeable git tags.